 What are the violations of the sanctity of life?

 Violence, abuse, oppression, human trafficking, and many other wrongs are also violations of the sanctity of life.
-Beyond the sanctity of life, there is a much better argument against these things: the great commandment.

 How does the sanctity of life apply to abortion?